CLIFF PATHWAY - USE AT YOUR OWN RISK

-Due to the fragile nature of the resource and to ensure the future sustainability of the small path, group size must be 6 people or less, and large organized tours or groups are not permitted.
+Due to the fragile nature of the resource and to ensure the short path’s future sustainability, group size must be 6 people or less.
+Large organized tours or groups are not permitted.

 Other important rules and regulations: